We all know tempers can get frayed as new parents. Here we look at ten typical hot topics and how to manage them.

 So how do we resolve these spats, and prevent them from recurring?

 Having a baby means so many new potential flare-ups.
-And, of course, you’ve both had very, very little sleep.
+And, of course, you’ve both had very little sleep.
 So don’t be too hard on yourself, or your partner, as you’re bound to argue a bit.
-Sometimes, it can even be healthy (Relate, 2018b).
+Sometimes, it can even be healthy (Relate, no date b).

 Try to deal with conflict constructively.
-You could start with identifying the problem, then talking it over (Relate, 2018b).
+You could start with identifying the problem by listening to each other and talking it over (Relate, no date b).

 With emotions running high, new parents often find it hard to resolve disagreements happily (Houts et al, 2008).
-They’re less likely to discuss problems (Glade, 2005), which means arguments are often left to fester (Kluwer and Johnson, 2010).
+They’re less likely to discuss problems (Glade et al, 2005), which means arguments are often left to fester (Kluwer and Johnson, 2007).
 So talk it out, and break the silence.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.